jjsnoel/jjsnoel/README.md

 ## 📚 Currently Learning

-- Information Processing Engineer
-- ADsP
-- AI service planning
+- AI fundamentals and practical service development
+- Data analysis and information processing
-- Speech AI / Voice interface
+- Speech recognition and voice interface concepts
+- Digital content production and media tools
+- How to design technology that feels useful, clear, and human

 ## 📫 Contact